synedra/katacoda-scenarios/node-stargate/step5.md

 `http GET :/rest/v2/namespaces/KS/collections/cavemen/BarneyRubble where:='{"lastname": {"$gt": "Flintstone"}}'`{{execute}}

 ## 3. Update documents

-So now we have Fred and Barney, but once again we haven't given Fred ajob.
+So now we have Fred and Barney, but once again we haven't given Fred a job.
 He just annoys Wilma when he hangs out at home, so that won't do at all.

 Here's how you give Fred a job and get him out of Wilma's hair.
 Remember, we just got his ID a few commands ago.
-Let's grab it again, my document ID probably won't work for you.
+Let's grab it again and set it in the environment so we can use it as we like.

-Let's set an environment variable to make this easy.
+This is how to set an environment variable to make this easy.

-``export DOCUMENT_ID=`http :/rest/v2/namespaces/KS/collections/cavemen where:='{"firstname": "Fred"}' | jq ".documentId"```
+`export DOCUMENT_ID=$(http :/rest/v2/namespaces/KS/collections/cavemen where:='{"firstname": "Fred"}' | jq ".documentId")`

 Again, giving Fred a job.
 Wilma thanks you.

-`http PATCH /rest/v2/namespaces/KS/collections/cavemen/$DOCUMENT_ID json:='{"firstname":"Fred","lastname":"flintstone","occupation":"Quarry Screamer"}'`{{execute}}
+`http PATCH :/rest/v2/namespaces/KS/collections/cavemen/$DOCUMENT_ID json:='{"firstname":"Fred","lastname":"flintstone","occupation":"Quarry Screamer"}'`{{execute}}

 `http POST :/graphql/workshop query='